-- " For deposits, senior unsecured debt and the bank's issuer ratings, our LGF analysis currently indicates a low loss given failure.
-Since the bank will need to issue additional debt to cover its MREL shortfall, and since the balance sheet is expected to shrink again somewhat following the repayment of TLTRO III funds, we continue to assume a very low loss given failure for deposits, senior unsecured debt and the issuer ratings, leading us to position their Preliminary Rating Assessments at a2, two notches above the baa1 Adjusted BCA. - " For junior senior unsecured debt, our LGF analysis indicates a moderate loss given failure, leading us to position its Preliminary Rating Assessment at baa1, in line with the baa1 Adjusted BCA. - " For subordinated debt, our LGF analysis indicates a high loss given failure, leading us to position its Preliminary Rating Assessment at baa2, one notch below the baa1 Adjusted BCA.
+- " For deposits, senior unsecured debt, and the bank's issuer ratings, our LGF analysis indicates a very low loss given failure, leading us to position their Preliminary Rating Assessments at a2, two notches above the baa1 Adjusted BCA. - " For junior senior unsecured debt, our LGF analysis indicates a moderate loss given failure, leading us to position its Preliminary Rating Assessment at baa1, in line with the baa1 Adjusted BCA. - " For subordinated debt, our LGF analysis indicates a high loss given failure, leading us to position its Preliminary Rating Assessment at baa2, one notch below the baa1 Adjusted BCA.